alisdair/maximum/src/building-team-time-zone-ember-data-and-the-slack-api/index.md

 },
 ```

-This was the first code I wrote, I didn't write a test for it first, and it worked perfectly.
-It's continuing to work now.
+This was the first code I wrote, I didn't write a test beforehand, and yet it works perfectly.
 I've never needed to change it.

-It works because all it does is delegate the responsibility of its job to two other methods, which are doing much more complex tasks.
+It works because all it does is delegate its responsibility to two other methods, which are doing much more complex tasks.
 Once I'd written these two lines of code, I was sure it was the right approach for this method, so I wrote a test.
-The test used a mock for the (unwritten) ajax method, but depended on the implementation of `buildURL`.
+The test used a mock for the (unwritten) `ajax` method, but depended on the implementation of `buildURL`.
 Here it is:

 ```javascript
 test('findAll with mocked ajax method', function(assert) {